+For passive DR, only the master database can have existing data before starting replication for the first time.
+The replica's DR tables must be empty.
 For XDCR, the first database that is started can have data in the DR tables.
 If other clusters contain data, replication cannot start.
 Once DR has started, the databases can stop and recover using command logging without having to restart DR from the beginning.